wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 `m_notifyResponse` is a functor object set by `setCallbackHandlers()`, which is called by the upper level memory controller with the controller's handler function.

+### Simple Memory Backend Converter

+`class SimpleMemBackendConvertor` inherits from `class MemBackendConvertor`, and it is a non-abstract class.
+The class defines the concrete interface for interacting with memory backend objects as follows.
+First, it overrides method `issue()`, and provides a concrete implementation, which, given a request object, will simply invoke `issueRequest()` on the memory backend object (cast to `class SimpleMemBackend` type).
+Second, the class also registers its own method, `handleMemResponse()`, as the response handler to the backend object by calling `setResponseHandler()`.
+Method `handleMemResponse()` will simply forward the call to the base class method `doResponse()`.

 ## Memory Backend

 The memory backend implements the timing model of a main memory.
 All memory backend implementations must inherit